athena3764/cs50-pset4/README.md

 # cs50-pset4

-This is Harvard CS50 Problem Set 2.
+This is Harvard CS50 Problem Set 2. 'question.txt'.
 In the bmp folder--'whodunit.c' and 'resize.c'.
+In the jpg folder--'recover.c'.